 The image on the left below shows a healthy vein valve with correct blood flow.
 The image on the right depicts a damaged vein valve and incorrect blood flow.

 If you are experiencing aching and pain in your legs, call Hamilton Vein Center today to schedule your consultation with our vein specialists.
-We are dedicated to our patients and the diagnosis and treatment of vein-related diseases with our multiple locations across Texas.
+We are dedicated to our patients, their diagnosis, and treatment of vein-related diseases with our multiple locations in Texas.

 You can also learn more about our practice, doctors and patients by viewing our Facebook page.